-Interview: Javier Muñoz Talks WONDER of American Repertory Theater's New Musical
+Interview: Javier Muñoz talks WONDER of American Repertory Theater's New Musical

-World-premiere production runs at Loeb Drama Center in Cambridge through February 8, 2026
+World premiere production runs through February 8 at Loeb Drama Center in Cambridge

 Javier Muñoz has starred in the Broadway productions of both “In the Heights” and “Hamilton,” so it’s safe to say he knows his way around leading roles in high-profile projects.